 Speech-language pathologist | INR 3-6 LPA | INR 10-12 LPA |

-Ans.
-It completely depends upon the individual, if one wants to pursue their career as a Clinical Audiologist, Hearing Aid Specialist, Clinical Audiologist and Speech-language pathologist then this is the right choice.
+It completely depends upon the individual, if one wants to pursue their career as a Clinical Audiologist, However, pursuing the BSc in Audiology course promises a positive future.
+If a student wishes to pursue their career as a Hearing Aid Specialist, Clinical Audiologist and Speech-language pathologist then this is the right choice.

-After BSc in Audiology, one can pursue a career as Clinical Audiologist, Hearing Aid Specialists, Clinical Audiologist and Speech-language pathologist.
+There are a wide range of career choices.
+After a BSc in Audiology, one can pursue a career as Clinical Audiologist, Hearing Aid Specialists, Clinical Audiologist and Speech-language pathologist.